Background pattern

 Interference with diagnostic tests

-If you are to undergo a pituitary function test, inform your doctor that you are taking this medication, as it may alter the result of the test.
+If you are going to have a pituitary function test, inform your doctor that you are taking this medication, as it may alter the result of the test.

-If you are to undergo a test to determine tricyclic antidepressants in blood or urine, inform your doctor that you are taking this medication, as it may alter the result of the test.
+If you are going to have a test to determine tricyclic antidepressants in blood or urine, inform your doctor that you are taking this medication, as it may alter the result of the test.

-If you take this medication during the last three months of pregnancy, your baby may experience adverse effects.
+If you take this medication during the last three months of pregnancy, your baby may experience side effects.

-This medication is contraindicated in mothers during lactation (see "Do not take Periactin").
-The passage of ciproheptadina to breast milk is unknown.
-Due to the possibility of severe adverse effects in infants, your doctor will decide with you whether to interrupt breastfeeding or interrupt treatment.
+This medication is contraindicated in breastfeeding mothers (see "Do not take Periactin").
+It is unknown whether ciproheptadine passes into breast milk.
+Due to the possibility of serious side effects in infants, your doctor will decide with you whether to interrupt breastfeeding or treatment.

-This medication may cause drowsiness, which may affect your ability to drive and/or operate machinery.
-Patients should avoid operating hazardous machinery, including cars, until they know how they tolerate the medication.
+This medication may cause drowsiness, which could affect your ability to drive and/or operate machinery.
+Patients should avoid operating hazardous machinery, including automobiles, until they know how they tolerate the medication.

 This medication contains lactose